-The directors consider that the carrying amounts of financial assets, financial liabilities and the value of the investment are recognised in the financial statements approximate their fair values.
+The directors consider that the carrying amounts of financial assets and financial liabilities recognised in the financial statements approximate their fair values.

 The principal or the most advantageous market must be accessible by the Company.

 The fair value of an asset or a liability is measured using the assumptions that market participants would use when pricing the asset or liability, assuming that market participants act in their economic best interest.